digitalocean/template-app-platform-gradient-cua-chat/README.md

 #### 1. AI Chat with MCP Browser Automation

-- **Multi-Model Support**: Access to various LLMs through DigitalOcean's Gradient AI (requires models with tool support - see Limitations section)
+- **Multi-Model Support**: Access to various LLMs through DigitalOcean's Gradient (requires models with tool support - see Limitations section)
 - **Browser Control**: AI can navigate websites, take screenshots, fill forms, and interact with web pages (OpenAI models recommended)
 - **Visual AI**: Support for vision capabilities - AI can see and understand screenshots
 - **PDF Processing**: AI can read and process PDF documents